-Sort Ord er Mode of Out reach Target of Outreac h Summary of response/attend ance Summary of comments recei ved Summary of comm ents not accepted and reasons URL (If applicable) 1 Interne t Outrea ch Non- targeted / broad communi ty Public awareness /informational only Public comments will be provided, if received.
-Explanation will be provided, if public comments are received and not accepted. https://cityofls.net/news-media/press- releases/artmid/1782/articleid/5061/lee%e2 %80%99s-summit-accepting-community- development-block-grant-applications- beginning-jan-4
+Sort Ord er Mode of Out reach Target of Outreac h Summary of response/attend ance Summary of comments recei ved Summary of comm ents not accepted and reasons URL (If applicable) 1 Interne t Outrea ch Non- targeted / broad communi ty Public awareness /informational only No public comments received Explanation will be provided, if public comments are received and not accepted. https://cityofls.net/news-media/press- releases/artmid/1782/articleid/5061/lee%e2 %80%99s-summit-accepting-community- development-block-grant-applications- beginning-jan-4

 2 Public Hearing Non- targeted/broa d community All applicants presented their programs and funding requests to the public and Community and Economic Development Committee.
 Staff presented their application review, prioritization and funding recommendatio ns.
-Public comments will be provided, if received.
-Explanation will be provided, if comments are received and not accepted.
-3 Public review and comment Non- targeted/broa d community Draft Action Plan with Funding Allocation Recommendatio ns will be made available at various public places/locations as well as online.
-Public comments will be provided, if received.
-Explanation will be provided, if comments are received and not accepted.
+No public comments received Explanation will be provided, if comments are received and not accepted.
+3 Public review and comment Non- targeted/broa d community Draft Action Plan with Funding Allocation Recommendatio ns was made available at various public places/locations as well as online.
+No public comments received Explanation will be provided, if comments are received and not accepted.

-Nouceanar Non-
+Neuropapar Non-

 4 Newspaper targeted/broa N/A N/A N/A

 Ad d community